Manoj Durairaj: Family and educational background

+Dr Manoj has served as the 55th President of the Indian Association of Cardiovascular-Thoracic Surgeons (2024-2025), which is the highest position in Cardiothoracic surgery in India.

+Marian Cardiac Centre and charitable work

+As Director of the Marian Cardiac Centre and Research Foundation, he oversees an NGO that has facilitated hundreds of free or subsidised open‑heart surgeries, 2D echocardiography camps, and preventive cardiac screenings for underprivileged women and children across Maharashtra.

+Marian Cardiac Centre is involved in charitable work, specifically through its "Saving Little Hearts" project.
+This initiative focuses on raising funds to support children needing urgent open-heart surgery, aiming to provide timely and appropriate treatment to prevent deaths due to lack of funds or access to care.

+Humanitarian and international outreach

+He was the first Indian surgeon to perform paediatric cardiac surgery in Nigeria, serving medically underserved African communities.
+In recognition of his global humanitarian service, he was awarded the Pro Ecclesia et Pontifice medal by the Vatican.

+As the 55th President of the Indian Association of Cardiovascular‑Thoracic Surgeons (IACTS) since February 2024, he has introduced skill‑lab initiatives and public outreach programs to raise surgical standards nationwide.

+His foundation ensures comprehensive post‑operative and transplant support—including lifelong medication, investigations, and rehabilitation—especially for indigent patients like Prerana and Ganesh Kale.

 Career

-Dr. Manoj Durairaj is a cardiac surgeon, practicing Pediatric and Adult Cardiac Surgery.
+Dr. Manoj Durairaj is a cardiac surgeon, practising Pediatric and Adult Cardiac Surgery.
 Dr. Manoj Durairaj performed Pune's first heart transplant.
 By creating two centers for heart transplantation in Pune, India, he pioneered the heart transplantation program in the city.
 He conducted the first heart transplant in Nagpur in June 2019 as the Program Director of the Department of Heart Transplantation at Sahyadri Hospital.
 Further, his team completed Pune's first successful left ventricular assist device (LVAD), which replaces the left part of the heart with a mechanical pump.
-Through the project “Saving Little Hearts” run by Marian Cardiac Centre and Research Foundation, Pune, India, he has helped more than 600 lives.
+Through the project "Saving Little Hearts" run by Marian Cardiac Centre and Research Foundation, Pune, India, he has helped more than 600 lives.

 Dr Manoj Durairaj was presented with the Governor of Lagos Award for performing the city's first pediatric heart surgery.
 Additionally, he led a team to Sanaa, Yemen, where he performed the nation's first off-pump coronary surgery at the Al Thawara government hospital.
-He has operated more than 350 heart patients from the marginalised sections free of cost.
+He has operated on more than 350 heart patients from the marginalised sections free of cost.